EulerFaria/backtrader_hydra_bayesian_op/README.md

 # Description

-This repository contains a framework for optimiziging the possible parameters of a given trading strategy using Bayesian optimization.
+This repository contains a framework for optimizing the possible parameters of a given trading strategy using Bayesian optimization.

-It was used mainly three libraries:
+It was used mainly four libraries:

 - [backtrader](https://www.backtrader.com/): A feature-rich Python framework for backtesting and trading;